Sadek2002/bit/README.md

 # Bit-Project
-- Project goal: Web shop for bit Academy
+- Project goal: building a webshop for Bit Academy
 - Secondary goals:To learn from this expierence